Septic Tank Pumping

 Setting a Higher Standard

 The Speedy Septic motto is “setting a higher standard,” and we take it seriously – especially on our household septic tank pumping jobs.
 We understand scheduling septic tank pumping, especially during an emergency, can be a hassle.
-From our friendly 24/7 customer service to our uniformed expert technicians, every member of our team is trained to make your septic tank pumping hassle free.
+From our friendly 24/7 customer service to our uniformed expert technicians, every member of our team is trained to make your septic tank pumping hassle-free.

 A Cleaner Approach to Home Septic Tank Pumping

-Many other Portland-area septic pumping companies use the homeowner’s hose to provide water for the process.
+Many septic pumping companies use the homeowner’s hose to provide water for the process.
 That means the same hands that are touching a septic tank (and potentially touching raw sewage) are touching a homeowner’s personal property.
 When Speedy Septic comes to your home, we bring all our own septic pumping equipment.
 Our trucks feature high-powered pressure washers to clean your tank thoroughly, removing build-up on the septic tank baffles and septic system surfaces.
 Every hose is cleared and capped before it’s rolled back up, to ensure no residual sewage spills into your yard.
 And should our technicians need access to your home, they always put on shoe coverings first.
 This cleaner approach reflects our higher standard of septic service – and keeps your house and yard clean.

-Speedy Septic Stress Test
+Speedy Septic Check-Up

-- Condition of cleanout
+- Condition of clean-out

 - Tank access meets DEQ code